-- ÿ1.
-Any investment interest (subject to limitations-see below); - ÿ2.
-Any qualified residence interest (see page 13); and - ÿ3.
-Any interest payable under section 6601 on any unpaid portion of the estate tax attributable to the value of a reversionary or remainder interest in property, or an interest in a closely held business for the period during which an extension of time for payment of such tax is in effect.
+- 1. Any investment interest (subject to limitations-see below); - 2.
+Any qualified residence interest (see page 13); and - 3.
+Any interest payable under section 6601 on any unpaid portion of the estate tax attributable to the value of a reversionary or remainder interest in property for the period during which an extension of time for payment of such tax is in effect.